sleepymalc/pbb.wtf/content/posts/Marta/index.md

 which can not only bring you into that folder, but if your current focus is on a file, you can also open it!
 This makes life much easier.
 > If you want to open a file in Finder, you'll need to use `cmd`+`o` instead.

 One thing that is worth mentioning is that [Marta](https://marta.sh/) set `←` as `core.move.left`, which is a bit awkward if you are used to Finder.
-So instead, I change it to
+So instead, I changed it to

 ```JSON
 "Left" "core.go.up"